beastt1992/SectionDraft-AutoCAD/README.md

 - Offset slab thickness and floor heights
 - Manually trim wall intersections
 - Figure out where the roof shrinks back (setbacks)
-- Draw 2cm plaster lines (粉刷線) everywhere
+- Draw 2cm plaster lines everywhere
 - **Plan changed?
 Start all over again.**

 The old workflow: Drawing endless `XLINE`s, trimming for hours, and constantly cross-referencing the floor plan to see if a wall is solid, if a door has a sill, or if it's an exposed balcony.